Kahniakenhaka Mohawk Nation Council vs. the St. Regis Council of Akwesasne Mohawk

 - MNN - Mohawk Nation News: Mohawk Nation News service began during the Mohawk/Oka crisis of 1990 by providing updates on the resistance.
 MNN grew to become an internationally recognized news service providing independent indigenous commentary on Kanion'ke:Haka/Mohawk land, leg

 Political Cartoon by Famous Indian Chronicler George Catlin

-Rememberance of Buried Conflicts of the Late 1990s
+Remembrance of Buried Conflicts

 Since Ohio is close to Ontario and New York, our newspapers were filled with surprising and intriguing images in the late 1990s, 1995 - 1998, from the St. Regis Reserve.
 A crackdown on illicit drug use was in operation and images showed unsettling physical conflicts between the St. Regis Tribal Police and Mohawk members of the New York State Police.
 These included male and female officers on both sides in hand-to-hand conflicts. eventually, many drug arrests were made among tribal members, while many Mohawks moved across the Canadian Border into Ontario and Quebec.

 - In 2000, St. Regis Reserve had about 5,600 Mohawks.

 - In 2010, St. Regis Reserve had only 3,320 Mohawks, a 40.7% decrease.
 Evidence suggests that Mohawk members migrated north across the border.